fenago/katacoda-scenarios/hlf-advanced-cryptogen-organizations/steps/4/text.md

 Following yaml defines PeerOrgs which contains the definition of organizations managing peer nodes.
 Template allows for the definition of 1 or more hosts that are created sequentially.

+You will see a count variable within this yaml file.
+We use this to specify the number of peers per Organization; in our case there are one peers per Org.

 <pre class="file" data-filename="config.yaml">